Public Records & Services in Longview

 Vital Records

 Vital records for Longview and Gregg County, such as birth certificates, death records, and marriage licenses, are managed by the Texas Department of State Health Services.
 The U.S. Social Security Administration also maintains a database of Social Security death records that can be searched for information on local residents.
-Individuals researching their family history or genealogy can turn to the Texas State Library and Archives Commission, which houses a wealth of resources related to Longview and the surrounding region.
+Individuals researching their family history or genealogy can turn to the Texas State Library and Archives Commission, which houses extensive resources related to Longview and the surrounding region.

 Business & Licensing Records